Roveré Veronese

 Roveré Veronese (Roveràit) is a comune (municipality) in the Province of Verona in the Italian region Veneto, located about 100 km west of Venice and about 20 km northeast of Verona.
-It is part of the Thirteen Communities, a group of villages which historically speak the Cimbrian language.
+It is part of the Thirteen Communities, a group of villages where the population historically speaks the Cimbrian language, a dialect of Upper German, as their native tongue.

 Roverè Veronese borders the following municipalities: Bosco Chiesanuova, Cerro Veronese, Grezzana, San Mauro di Saline, Selva di Progno, Velo Veronese, and Verona.